Bubble Docs

 This is purely for editing purposes, and can be handy when working on complex pages.

-An element can be connected to other parts of your app in many different ways: they can hold custom states, belong to a parent container, be used in a workflow or be referenced in an expression or condition somehwere.
+An element can be connected to other parts of your app in many different ways: they can hold custom states, belong to a parent container, be used in a workflow or be referenced in an expression or condition somewhere.

 To keep track of how elements are connected to different things you can use the Element inspector.
-This shows you Element connections categorized by:
+This shows you element connections categorized by:

-To reveal the Element Inspector, click on the information icon in the Title Bar of the Property Editor.
+To reveal the Element Inspector, click on the information icon in the title bar of the property editor.

 Even though Bubble is a no-code platform, the final application consists of code so that a browser knows how it should look and function.
 The elements that you place on the page become a part of this code, which is downloaded to the device of every user who loads the page.